SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-core/METADATA.md

 The HTTP DELETE operation deletes the specific named key, if it exists, under the referenced object.
 If the key doesn't exist, the operation fails silently, returning a **200** status.

-The two HTTP GET query operations return all the metadata key-values for the specified reference object in a JSON array, or a single key-value pair for the specific key as a JSON object.
+The HTTP GET query operations each return metadata key-values for the specified reference object in a JSON array.
+If no `key`-like query parameter is included, then all of the key-values will be returned for the target entity reference type and referenceUrn combination.